-On August 21, 2015, the U.S. Environmental Protection Agency (EPA) published the data requirements rule for the 2010 1-hour sulfur dioxide (SO2) primary national ambient air quality standard (DRR, 80 FR 51051).
-The rule added provisions in 40 CFR 51.1205(b) that require air agencies to submit a report to EPA documenting sulfur dioxide (SO2) emissions in areas were modeling of actual SO2 emissions served as the basis for designating the area attainment for the 2010 1-hour SO2 NAAQS.
-The report must include an assessment of the cause of any emissions increases from the previous year and a recommendation regarding whether additional modeling is needed.
+The DRR also added provisions in 40 CFR 51.1205(b) requiring air agencies to submit an annual report to EPA documenting SO2 emissions in areas were modeling of actual SO2 emissions served as the basis for designating the area attainment for the 2010 1-hour SO2 NAAQS.
+As required, each report below includes an assessment of the cause of any emissions increases from the previous year and a recommendation regarding whether additional modeling is needed in each applicable area.

 The infrastructure SIP the 2015 Ozone NAAQS was submitted to EPA on November 30, 2018.

 The infrastructure SIP for the 2012 PM2.5 NAAQS was submitted to EPA on December 15, 2015.